adelieco/biographies/README.md

 # Adelie Git Project

+This project will be a place for everyone to practice using git branches, as well as using Github as a project management tool.
+This will be the first of several projects!
+Also, the "stuff" you write here will be used in the actual Adelie website, on the page for the Developer's Group, so please don't use junk or filler data.

 ## Phase One: Basics
 1. Go to the [Issues page for the project](https://github.com/adelieco/biographies/issues) and find the Issue number for you.
 2. Clone the repository: